MusicDin/kumuluzee-database-schema-migrations/README.md

 </dependency>
 ```

-### Configuring migrations
+### Configure migrations

-Liquibase migrations are configured with the common KumuluzEE configuration framework.
+Liquibase migrations are configured using the common KumuluzEE configuration framework.
-Configuration properties can be defined with the environment variables or with the configuration file.
+The configuration properties can be defined via the environment variables or via the configuration file.
-For more details see the [KumuluzEE configuration wiki page](https://github.com/kumuluz/kumuluzee/wiki/Configuration)
+For more details, see the [KumuluzEE configuration wiki page](https://github.com/kumuluz/kumuluzee/wiki/Configuration)
 and [KumuluzEE Config](https://github.com/kumuluz/kumuluzee-config).

-In order to be able to use Liquibase migrations, **at least one datasource** needs to be configured.
+To use Liquibase migrations, **at least one data source** must be configured.

-The only required Liquibase configuration property is `jndi-name` which has to match a JNDI name of the preconfigured
+The only required Liquibase configuration property is `jndi-name`, which must correspond to a JNDI name of the
-datasource.
+preconfigured data source.

-Minimum Liquibase migration configuration (excluding datasource configuration):
+Minimum configuration for Liquibase migration (without data source configuration):
 ```yaml
 kumuluzee:
   migrations: